 |Creditors||The Company will comply with the terms and conditions of the agreement with creditors as well as repay principal, interest, and security of collateral under the relevant contracts.|

-- The Company appoints an Investor Relations Dept. to communicate with investors or shareholders.
-The Company will arrange a meeting to analyze the results of operation regularly and review the Company's information, financial information, and general information for the shareholders, securities analysts, Credit Rating Agency, including relevant government agencies through various channels, i.e., reporting to the Securities and Exchange Commission and Stock Exchange of Thailand.
-In addition, the Company also makes regular disclosures in both Thai and English, for shareholders to receive regular news through the Company's website.
-The information on the Company's website is always updated, includes vision, mission statement, financial statements, press releases, Annual Report, structure and management, as well as shareholding structure and major shareholders, invitation letters, company registration documents, Charters, etc. Investor can contact Ms. Korbsakao ext.
-206 / email email@example.com.
+- The Company appoints the staff in Investor Relation Department to communicate with investors or shareholders.
+The Company will arrange a meeting to analyze the result of operation regularly and review the Company’s information, financial information, and general information for the shareholders, securities analysts, credit rating agency, including relevant government agencies through various channels, i.e., reporting to the Securities and Exchange Commission and Stock Exchange of Thailand.
+In addition, the Company also makes regular disclosures in both Thai and English, for shareholders to receive regular news through the Company’s website.
+The information on the Company’s website is always updated, includes vision, mission statement, financial statements, press releases, annual report, company structure and management, as well as shareholding structure and major shareholders, invitation letters, company registration documents, Charters, etc.

 - The Company attaches importance to the financial statements and the financial information appearing in the Annual Report.
-The Audit Committee will review the quality of financial reports and internal controls, including adequate disclosure of material information in the notes to the financial statements and report to the Board of Directors.
-The Board of Directors' responsibility for the financial statements is presented alongside the auditor's report in the Annual Report.
-The Board also encourages the Management Discussion and Analysis for the quarterly disclosure of financial statements.
+The Audit Committee will review the quality of financial reports and internal control system, including adequate disclosure of material information in the notes to the financial statements and report to the Board of Directors.
+The Board of Directors’ responsibility for the financial statements is presented alongside the auditor’s report in the Annual Report.
+In addition, the Board encourages the preparation of the management discussion and analysis as a part of quarterly disclosure of financial statements.

 - The Company will disclose information about each director, roles and duties of the Board of Directors and its subcommittees.
-Number of meetings and attendance in the past year and commentary from acting, along with the continuing professional training and development are also present in the Annual Report and the Company's annual registration statement, including disclosure of compensation policy, the nature and details of the remuneration of directors and top executives in the Company and its subsidiaries (if applicable), too.
+Number of meetings and attendance in the past year and commentary from acting, along with the continuing professional training and development are also present in the annual report and the Company’s annual registration statement, including disclosure of compensation policy, the nature and details of the remuneration of directors and top executives in the Company and also its subsidiaries (if applicable).

 - The Company will disclose the auditor’s fees and other service fees provided by the auditor.

-- The Company will provide a report on corporate governance policy, risk management policy, CSR and environment policy, which have been approved in summary, including the results of such policy implementation, as well as the failure to comply with such policy, with reason.
-The report will be present through various channels such as Annual Reports, the Company's website, etc.
+- The Company will provide a report on corporate governance policy, business ethic, risk management policy, and corporate social responsibility and environment policy, which have been approved in summary, including the result of such policy implementation, as well as the failure to comply with such policy, with reason.
+The report will be present through various channels such as annual report and the Company’s website, etc.

 Structure of Board of Directors and Committees

-- Executive Directors; Mr. Maetup T. Suwan, Ms. Gulapat Kanokwatanawan and Mr. Mill Kanokwatanawan.
+- Three executive directors; Mr. Maetup T. Suwan, Ms. Gulapat Kanokwatanawan and Mr. Mill Kanokwatanawan.

-- Independent directors, in accordance with the rules as specified by the SEC; Mr. Pichet Bhimayothin, Mr. Premon Pinsakul and Dr. Thamnoon Ananthothai
+- Three independent directors, in accordance with the rules as specified by the SEC; Mr. Pichet Bhimayothin, Mr. Premon Pinsakul and Dr. Chatchai Chantajinda

 In addition, the Board of Directors has appointed an Audit Committee to assist in the governance of the Company.
 The Audit Committee consists of 3 members to assist the Board of Directors in overseeing and monitoring the administration, internal control, and compliance with relevant laws, including the preparation of financial reports, to make the operation and disclosure of the Company transparent and reliable.